JaWarrior12/constitution-rewrite/constitution.md

 - ii.
 For other requests, it shall be followed by other parts of the constitution, and it becomes official after 48h or an appeal be accepted.
 - iii.
 An appeal can be done if at least 3 senators agree; In the case of appeal, the judgment is reseted to the 1.c.iii), and should be done in a higher court.
 If the first judgement happened on senatorial court, then the second shall be done in the senatorial court again before going to the high court.
 Cases done in high court will be always re-tried in high court.
 - iv.
 The victim side can drop charges and thus make the accused side innocent at any time, if done voluntarily.
 - v.
-Once convicted the individual will have 48h to solve the issue as jury decides how to, or for an appeal be accepted, or else they will be proscribed.
+Once convicted the individual/group will have 48h to solve the issue as jury decides how to, or for an appeal be accepted, or else they can be proscribed by the collective power of magistrates.
 - vi.
 A list of all proscribed individuals must be made publicly available.
 - vii.
 Proscribed individuals/groups will have their balances frozen and will be under indefinite embargo and kill on sight order.
 - viii.
 Offences may be committed against someone if they have committed an offence and you believe they would be convicted for it and you committing an offence against them would reduce the harm done by the original offender's actions.
 If the person believed to be committing the offence is found innocent in a trial, or the counter-offence is deemed disproportionate (where counter-offence was not preventive or impact reducer), then any people who committed offences against them would be liable for damages caused and a fine.
 - ix.
 Any offences may be committed against proscribed individuals with total immunity from prosecution.
 - x.
+Proscribed individuals/groups can be unproscribed by the collective power of magistrates after the issue is solved.
+Proscriptions also will be automatically cancelled after 30 days, in this case the individual power of magistrates can renewal them.
+- xi.
 Due to Proscription being a relations concern, an individual can only be proscribed with the agreement of at least one (1) Admiral.
 # 2. Clan Structure
 ## a.
 Elections
 - i.
 Elections are held on the 1st and 15th of every month.
 Nominations start at 00:00 UTC on the preceding day and voting starts at 00:00 UTC on the day of the elections with results declared at 00:00 UTC the following day.